Released: 27th May 1996

 Every so often, a pop song comes along that re-defines the trajectory of an artist’s career.
 For Louise, that moment was Naked, and it transformed her from an ex-Eternal singer who was treading water into a bona fide pop star.

 The track was a turning point for Louise in almost every aspect.
 Until this point, she hadn’t quite established a sound or identity away from Eternal.
-Her first two singles – Light Of My Life and In Walked Love – were good songs and performed modestly, but it’s not a huge stretch to imagine them having been recorded by her former bandmates.
+Her first two singles – Light Of My Life and particularly In Walked Love – were good songs that performed modestly, but it’s not a huge stretch to imagine them having been recorded by her former bandmates.
 Naked, however, is a track that would never have been recorded by Eternal.
 It’s a straight-up pop song that possesses overt sexuality.
 This was a statement that would catch people’s attention and start to feed into Louise’s persona as a pop star.

 It doesn’t start like that, though.
 The distorted fairground organ gives the impression of something incredibly quaint.
 Then the jangly synths start raining down over the track, the beat kicks in and we’re in business.
 Naked is a slick pop anthem; the delivery snaps and gets right to the point: “I can see, you and me, doing things we shouldn’t be, I can’t seem to stop, my imagination”.
 It’s a performance quite unlike any that Louise had delivered before, but one which suits her immensely.
 The pacing is perfect, with each line rolling fluidly off her tongue.
 The chorus remains similarly tight, while also allowing Louise some room to purr her way through it sensually: “You make me feel naked, undressing me with your eyes; you make me feel naked, oooh hypnotised”.
 And of course, not forgetting the echoed: “Oooh hypnotised” backing vocals, which crucially tie the whole thing together.